 - Sub-area III Integration of Knowledge and Understanding – 2 open-response questions, accounting for 20 percent of the total score.
 For this section you will need to prepare an analysis on one, and possibly both, of the following topics:

 Already a Licensed Teacher in Massachusetts – Add an Additional License

 If you already hold a teaching license in Massachusetts, you can add an ESL license on top of this.
 To accomplish this, you will need to complete a classroom practicum or internship in ESL totaling at least 150 hours as well as pass one of the following subject matter tests:

 - English Language Learners Test

-You can upgrade to a Professional License as soon as you have been employed as an ESL teacher for three years and have completed a teacher induction program with a satisfactory review.
+After you have been employed as an ESL teacher for three years and have completed a teacher induction program with a satisfactory review, you’ll apply for a Professional license.
 A teacher induction program will contain three key features that are designed to help you transition effectively into your new career as an ESL teacher: